 None of these things forces a person to suicide, but they certainly don’t help.

 Sorry, but a thing about words

 According to a BBC article, Scout “identified as intersex,” but intersex means having been born with ambiguous sexual anatomy; it’s not a gender identity in the usual sense.
 Apparently Scout had described themself in a profile as “bisexual, nonbinary and intersex,” but I’m disappointed that the BBC didn’t check their terminology and stick with the adjective that appears to be most accurate, “nonbinary.”
-Scout may have been intersex, according to the Washington Post,
+In reality, it seems as though Scout was not intersex–for instance, according to the Washington Post,

 Both parents remembered well the time that Scout came out to them.

 “It wasn’t a shock because we’re welcoming and loving parents,” Bill Schultz [Scout’s father] said.
 “It shouldn’t have been hard for Scout to come out but I think there were some issues involved there which is why they did a session in therapy.”

 I don’t imagine Bill Schultz would have been that surprised at Scout coming out if Scout actually were intersex, so I can only conclude that Scout misunderstood what the word meant and that media outlets aren’t checking their terms to make sure they correct the mistake.
 That’s disappointing, because the words really do matter.
 Intersex people can be male, female, non-binary, or other, just like anyone else.
 It doesn’t help for media outlets to be sloppy about their word usage and suggest otherwise.
 That’s a good way to spread confusion.